 Criminal tax evasion is a white collar crime through which the perpetrator attempts to avoid taxes they would otherwise owe.
 Tax evasion can range from simply filing tax forms with false information to illegally transferring property so as to avoid tax obligations.
 Individuals as well as businesses can commit criminal tax evasion.
 As with fraud, there are perhaps infinite ways to commit tax evasion.

 Depending on the charges in question, white collar crimes can involve a variety of state and federal laws with a wide range of possible punishments.
 An experienced white collar defense attorney can help navigate any potential criminal liability, as well as defenses that may be available.
-Contact a qualified attorney near you today for a free case evaluation.
+Get started today and find a criminal defense lawyer near you.